 Leading industry player

 Valero Energy has a strong presence in Eastern Canada in industrial and commercial sales of petroleum products: gasoline, diesel, propane, butane, marine diesel, jet fuel and heating oil to resellers and independent distributors.
 The company also plays an important role in the marketing of biofuels.

 It is a key economic player and has invested more than $3 billion in Quebec since 2004.
 It ranks among the leading employers in the country both via the direct and indirect jobs it generates.

 Valero Energy is committed to acting as a good corporate citizen, a good employer and a good neighbour.
 It has put in place several liaison committees in order to maintain close ties with the community.
 Furthermore, it is very much involved in the communities it serves, supporting several foundations and charities.

 Valero Energy Corporation: the number 1 independent refiner in the world

 Valero Energy inc., with its Canadian headquarters in Montreal, is a wholly owned subsidiary of Valero Energy Corporation.
 The latter, via its member companies, has some 10,500 employees and owns 15 refineries with a total throughput capacity of 3 million barrels of oil per day.
-It is also one of the largest manufacturers of renewable fuels in the world with its 11 ethanol plants in the United States with a combined production capacity of 4.9 billion litres per year, a joint-venture interest in a biodiesel plant and a 50 megawatt wind farm.
+It is also one of the largest manufacturers of renewable fuels in the world with its 11 ethanol plants in the United States with a combined production capacity of 1,45 billion gallons per year, a joint-venture interest in a biodiesel plant and a 50 megawatt wind farm.